-- 3.1 The borough is the second highest populated district in Surrey with 139,700 residents in 2012.
+- 3.1 The borough is the second highest populated district in Surrey with 146,800 residents in 2016.
 The major urban areas are located in the town centre of Guildford and on the western fringes of the borough adjacent to Aldershot town. - 3.2 Guildford Borough is also the second largest borough in the county, covering approximately 269 square kilometres (104 square miles) of which 89% is land designated as Green Belt.
 Outside the urban areas and villages, rural areas contain the Surrey Hills Area of Outstanding Natural Beauty covering 99 square kilometres, several sites of importance for nature protection and areas of special scientific interest.
 The borough also has a rich and varied architectural heritage, including 36 scheduled ancient monuments. - 3.3 Guildford is mostly an affluent area with relatively low unemployment and low levels of crime.
 Most residents are healthy and enjoy well above average life expectancy.
 The workforce is generally well-educated and highly skilled. - 3.4 The town centre is a focus for major commercial and administrative functions and is a principal regional shopping destination, with a vibrant night time economy. - 3.5 In 2014 the town was awarded Purple Flag, recognising excellence in the management of the town centre at night.
-This prestigious award demonstrates the Council and the other Purple Flag Partners' ambitions to develop and improve the night time economy, encouraging a broad outlook on how the town is presented at night and tackling all aspects from cleanliness to access and transport, street lighting to signage, entertainment variety and choice of styles in bars, clubs and restaurants. - 3.6 The borough attracted over three million day visitors in 2011, generating about £285 million in tourism income for local businesses, supporting around 5,000 jobs. - 3.7 Guildford's successful economy measured against a range of indicators has made it a place where businesses want to locate and grow. - 3.8 The Vision in The Corporate Plan 2013-2016 states the desire is for Guildford to be a town and borough: - with strong infrastructure - world-class businesses with capacity to expand and deliver growth - an evolving and vibrant economy - which creates a progressive and sustainable environment - for people today and future generations living in an ever improving society. - 3.9 This licensing policy seeks to promote licensing within the overall context of the five fundamental themes of the Corporate Plan 2013-2016.
+This prestigious award demonstrates the Council and the other Purple Flag Partners' ambitions to develop and improve the night time economy, encouraging a broad outlook on how the town is presented at night and tackling all aspects from cleanliness to access and transport, street lighting to signage, entertainment variety and choice of styles in bars, clubs and restaurants.
+In order to retain this award, the Council, corporately, is keen to encourage a diverse entertainment economy, and recognises that the SEV sector may contribute to this area. - 3.6 The borough attracted over 4.9 million day visitors in 2016 and 351,000 staying trips, generating about £338.4 million in tourism income for local businesses, supporting around 6,167 actual jobs. - 3.7 Guildford's successful economy measured against a range of indicators has made it a place where businesses want to locate and grow. - 3.8 The Vision in The Corporate Plan 2015-2020 states the desire is for Guildford to be: - "The town and Borough that is the most desirable place to live, work and visit in South East England." - 3.9 The fundamental themes which support this vision are: - Our Borough ensuring that proportional and managed growth for future generations meets our community and economic needs. - Our Economy improving prosperity for all by enabling a dynamic, productive and sustainable economy that provides jobs and homes for local people.